botify-hq/developers-docs/api_docs/markdowns/partials/analysis-datamodel.md

 ## Type
 Describes the basic type of the data as it is stored.
-It allows which [[predicates;bql-filter#predicates]] are available and which type of input to use.
+It defines which [[predicates;bql-filter#predicates]] are available and which type of input to use.

 ## SubType